 The Globe Hotel

 This project transforms an iconic outback Queensland pub into stage 1 of a cultural and tourism hub.
+The project is part of the wider Barcaldine Master Plan, also designed by m3architecture.
 The building contains an information centre, history room, a commercial tenancy, and sets out the shell for an art gallery.

 The pub, which was built in 1910, closed down a number of years ago and was purchased by the Barcaldine Regional Council in 2011.
 The Council’s vision was for a distinctive contemporary statement on a prominent corner in the main street.
 As Council’s architects, we proposed an outcome that would communicate this vision as well as celebrate the existing building.

 Our design focuses on a series of new layered experiences.
 The project is a respectful, contemporary version of the single skin built form and allows the town to both retain, and build on, its history.

 The original perimeter verandah, more than 100 years old, was structurally unsafe and needed to be rebuilt.
 This gave us the opportunity to look at appropriate (contemporary) forms of protection and layering for the existing single skin walls.